On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Introduction

 We have previously shown that q-sc-EOM has major theoretical and practical benefits compared with QSE and qEOM~\cite{asthana2022equation}. q-sc-EOM is size-intensive, unlike QSE and satisfies killer condition, unlike qEOM.
-The q-sc-EOM method, unlike QSE and qEOM, can be used with the Davidson algorithm developed by Kim et al.~\cite{kim2023two} to reduce shot requirements by an order of O(N$^4$).
-Our qualitative tests have also shown that q-sc-EOM may be more robust to errors in measurement compared with QSE and qEOM~\cite{asthana2022equation}.
+The q-sc-EOM method, unlike QSE and qEOM, can be combined with the Davidson algorithm developed by Kim et al.~\cite{kim2023two} to reduce shot requirements by a factor of $O(N^4)$.
+Generally applicable error mitigation strategies for the associated quantum linear response formalism were introduced in Ref.~\cite{ziems2025understanding}.
+Our analytical and numerical tests have also shown that q-sc-EOM may be more robust to errors in measurement compared with QSE and qEOM~\cite{asthana2022equation}.
 This is due to the fact that the generalized eigenvalue problem, that is the working equation of QSE and qEOM, becomes sensitive to errors, even becoming singular when the condition number of the overlap matrix becomes too large.
 Singularities were reported in practical calculations using QSE by Barrison et al. in Ref.~\cite{barison2022quantum}.
 Singularities were also reported in the related quantum linear response formalisms that make use of generalized eigenvalue equations by Kjellgren et al. in Ref.~\cite{kjellgren2024divergences}.
 They argued that the choice of orbitals becomes important in such cases.
 This problem is also seen in other ground state quantum algorithms which have similar generalized eigenvalue equations as the working equation, such as quantum Krylov-based methods~\cite{cortes2022quantum,yu2025quantum,anderson2024solving,tkachenko2021correlation,parrish2019quantum}, non-orthogonal quantum eigensolver~\cite{huggins2020non,baek2023say}, connected moment expansion~\cite{zheng2024unleashed,kowalski2020quantum}, etc. Epperly et al. carried out a detailed study that lays down the mathematical foundations of such subspace diagonalization~\cite{epperly2022theory}.
 They show that the thresholding technique, which works by deleting small valued eigenvalues and associated eigenvectors of the overlap matrix and re-projecting the Hamiltonian on the resulting space, is effective at accurately solving for the lowest eigenvalue in generalized eigenvalue problems in case of singularities.